-Since its inception, the seminary has been concerned with partnering with students by providing opportunities for financial assistance as they prepare for ministry.
+Since its inception, the Seminary has been concerned with partnering with students by providing opportunities for financial assistance as they prepare for ministry.
 Seminary Administration, with the approval of the Board of Directors, has established two agencies to represent it in the administration of financial aid to students.
 They are the Financial Aid Office and the Financial Aid Committee.

-Degree-seeking students are eligible to apply for seminary scholarships, outside scholarships, federal work study, federal loans, and alternative loans if needed.
-Non-degree-seeking students may apply for seminary scholarships, outside scholarships, and alternative loans.
-Students who do not have U.S. citizenship or Permanent Resident status may apply for Seminary scholarships, outside scholarships, and private/non-federal loans.
+Degree-seeking students are eligible to apply for Seminary scholarships, outside scholarships, federal work study, federal loans, and alternative loans if needed.
+Non-degree-seeking students may apply for Seminary scholarships, outside scholarships, and alternative loans.
+Students who do not have US citizenship or Permanent Resident status may apply for Seminary scholarships, outside scholarships, and private/non-federal loans.

 Prospective students must be accepted for admission to the Seminary to be eligible for financial aid.
-Students applying for financial assistance, including loans and scholarships, do so by completing the financial aid process.
+Students applying for financial assistance, including loans and scholarships, do so by completing the financial aid process which includes completion of the Free Application for Federal Student Aid (FAFSA) and the Seminary's Application for Financial Aid.
 Steps to apply will be sent to applicants once they begin the admission process.

-Each person applying for financial aid at the seminary should apply after January 1 and before the priority deadline of April 30 for returning students, or June 15 for new students in order to receive priority consideration for the following Fall and Spring semesters.
+Each person applying for financial aid at the Seminary should apply after January 1 and before the priority deadline of April 30 for returning students, or June 15 for new students in order to receive priority consideration for the following Fall and Spring semesters.
 All financial aid is awarded for one academic year.
 Students must reapply for financial aid each academic year.
 Financial assistance is not automatically renewed.

-A student wishing to receive financial aid must first submit a Free Application for Federal Student Aid (FAFSA) and a Pentecostal Theological Seminary Application for Financial Aid to the Financial Aid Office (both forms are available through the seminary's student portal Forms page).
-This constitutes the student's formal request to the seminary for financial assistance.
-Students must be enrolled full time to be eligible for most scholarships, with the exception of the New Incoming Scholarship, Care Ministry Scholarship, Spousal Scholarship, College Senior Scholarship, Alumni Scholarship, State Overseer Scholarship, and Honors Ministry Scholarship.
+A student wishing to receive financial aid must first submit a Free Application for Federal Student Aid (FAFSA) and a Pentecostal Theological Seminary Application for Financial Aid to the Financial Aid Office (both forms are available through the Seminary's student portal).
+This constitutes the student's formal request to the Seminary for financial assistance.
+Students must be enrolled full time to be eligible for scholarships, with the exception of the Care Ministry Scholarship, Spousal Scholarship, College Senior Scholarship, Alumni Scholarship, State Overseer Scholarship, and Honors Ministry Scholarship.
 For financial aid purposes, full-time enrollment is 9 credit hours during regular semesters (Fall and Spring) and 6 credit hours in the summer J-terms.
-Half-time enrollment is 4.5 - 8 credit hours during the regular semester (Fall and Spring) or 3 hours for J-terms.
-Students must be at least half-time to be eligible for Federal Student loans.
-Students are eligible for one scholarship per semester with the exception of a special incentive scholarship that may be offered for one semester only.
+Half-time enrollment is 4.5-8 credit hours during the regular semester (Fall and Spring) or 3 hours for J-terms.
+Students must be at least half-time to be eligible for Stafford loans.
+Students are eligible for one scholarships per semester with the exception of any special incentive scholarships that may be offered for one semester only.